Anthropology

 Attributes: Social Science

-A survey of ethnographic research methods with an emphasis on qualitative approaches, including both field and analytical techniques.
-Students may not hold credit for both ANTH 3930 and the former ANTH 3390.
+A survey of critical and engaged ethnographic research methods with an emphasis on qualitative approaches.
+May not be held with the former ANTH 3390.

 PR/CR: A minimum grade of C is required unless otherwise indicated.